berndbausch/berndbausch.github.io/_posts/2018-02-21-docker-network.md

 ## Host network

-A container connected to a host network is not isolated from a networking point of view, but continues to enjoy isolation regarding all other namespaces.
+A container connected to a host network doesn't have a network namespace.
+It uses the network resources from the host.

 As an example, run a web server in a container connected to the host network, and inspect the network configuration on the host.

 {% highlight shell %}
 $ docker run --rm -dit --network host --name webserver nginx
+$ docker inspect --format '{{ .State.Pid }}' webserver
+1614
-$ sudo ss -tlnp |grep 80
+$ sudo ss -tlnp |grep 1614
 LISTEN     0      128    *:80      *:*    users:(("nginx",pid=2421,fd=6),("nginx",pid=2404,fd=6))
 $ ip a
 $ brctl show